 Any plans for RoosterMoney to move from savings to investing?

 One of our core pillars at Rooster is building saving habits, over 40% of what kids earn on RoosterMoney is saved.
 If you compare that with just over the 5% that we as adults in the UK save that’s pretty impressive.
 Yes kids don’t have to cover their mortgage, but parents have the opportunity to reinforce a saving habit early on and teach the power of compounding interest in a way that should make that habit stick for life.

 Theirs is absolutely an opportunity to make those products more accessible and we are already focused on savings, for instance you can set up a savings pot on RoosterMoney, you can actually set an interest rate, so the average interest rate is around 9% that parents pay which is pretty market beating!
 We help parents show their children how savings can grow in the long term.
-Whether you’re thinking about junior ISAs which lock in that saving habit for at least 18 years or another type of product, there are many options to engage with.
+Whether you’re thinking about junior stocks and shares ISAs which lock in that saving habit for at least 18 years or another type of product, there are many options to engage with.

 We do quite a lot of education too, producing primers around how to talk to your kids about different saving techniques, budgeting and also talking to parents about things like ‘what is a JISA?’, ‘what are premium bonds?’, what’s the return likely to be and explain to them how they work.
 I think there are great entry points for kids into long-term investment.

 What do children generally spend their pocket money on?